 30. Hiking Trip

 The great outdoors, beautiful, refreshing and free.
-Take your loved ones on a hike or a camping trip to get away from the madness of daily life.
+Take your loved ones on a hike or a camping trip at a national park to get away from the madness of daily life.
 Whether you have experience hiking or not, all kinds of trails become available for even the most inexperienced outdoorsman.
 This way, you’ll all get that much-needed exercise after feasting on holiday food and a chance to appreciate all that nature has to offer.